So you’ve been awarded a new construction project and you’re eager to get started. The clock is ticking and your customer is expecting work to begin.

 Have we arranged for the necessary utility connections required for construction, such as water and power?

 Do we know where the existing services and utilities are?

 Such as; gas lines, water pipes, telecommunication cables, and electrical lines?
 Damaging one of these services can be dangerous and result in delays and additional costs to repair them.

 Do we know who the customer’s responsible person is?

-Who has the authority to issue instructions, approve variations and authorise the monthly or milestone valuations?
+Who has the authority to issue instructions, approve variations and authorize the monthly or milestone valuations?
 Do we know where to direct communications, variations, and valuations?

-Accepting instructions from someone who the customer hasn’t authorised to issue instructions may result in work being completed which won’t be paid.
+Accepting instructions from someone who the customer hasn’t authorized to issue instructions may result in work being completed which won’t be paid.
 Failure to understand the correct communication channels may result in delays.